LukasBommes/PV-Hawk/docs/source/finetune_segmentation.rst

 The training dataset should contain the following two folders:

-- `images_radiometric`: Your custom 16-bit IR video frames containing PV modules.
+- `images_radiometric`: Your custom 16-bit IR video frames or 8-bit RGB video frames containing PV modules.
 - `annotations`: JSON file for each image with annotated PV modules.
 The annotation can be created with the `Grid Annotation Tool <https://github.com/LukasBommes/Grid-Annotation-Tool>`_.

 If you want to start training from MS COCO pretrained weights, you can download the corresponding weights file from `here <https://github.com/LukasBommes/PV-Hawk/releases/download/v1.0.0/mask_rcnn_coco.h5>`_ and move it to `extractor/segmentation/Mask_RCNN`.